fredericoschardong/karma-oojspec/README.md

 # karma-oojspec
-A tentative to integrate karma with oojspec test suite
+A tentative to integrate karma with [oojspec](https://github.com/rosenfeld/oojspec/)

 ## Install the dependencies